 I believe everyone is better off staying clear of labels, and forging an identity of their own.

-It forces you to be more self-aware, reason through everything you do instead of following the masses, and ultimately think outside the box — something we need now more than ever if we are to solve climate change, and other global quandaries.
+It forces you to be more self-aware, reason through everything you do from first principles instead of following the masses, and ultimately think outside the box — something we need now more than ever if we are to solve climate change, and other global quandaries.

 I do feel a strong connection to some places and cultures, and feel less at home in others, but this connection does not always correlate with the amount of time I spent in the country, or with a particular person.